low histamine chicken salad recipe histamine intolerance

 Chicken and egg are healthy protein sources, complete with a full complement of the amino acids your body needs to build protein, hormones, enzymes and a host of other body functions.

-Egg is often questioned on a low-histamine food plan.
-When the white is raw, it is a high histamine food, but is usually well-tolerated and low in histamine when the white is thoroughly cooked.
+Egg is often questioned on a low-histamine food plan, but I can assure you many people tolerate them.
+It's when the white is raw or partially cooked that causes the most trouble, as the raw white is quite high in histamine.
+On the other hand, a whole egg is usually well-tolerated and low in histamine when the white is thoroughly cooked.
 If you don’t tolerate eggs in general, feel free to leave it out of the recipe and add a little more chicken.

-Here’s your low histamine chicken salad bowl that could stand up to any traditional Buddha bowl in flavour and health; all without any of those ingredients that could send your histamine levels soaring.
-Eating good, healthy food is entirely possible when you need to cut back on high histamine foods… this salad bowl is just one of the ways we can prove it!
+Now you have all of the inside info as to why this low histamine chicken salad bowl could stand up to any traditional Buddha bowl in flavor and health; all without any of those ingredients that could send your histamine levels soaring (7).
+Eating good, healthy food is entirely possible when you need to cut back on high histamine foods… and this salad bowl is just one of the ways we can prove it!

 If you're still unsure of exactly what you should be eating and how your diet can help to reduce your symptoms, check out my low histamine food list, and my free guide on how to identify your food sensitivities!